 Whatever the strategy, an investment in signage can help a customer to slow down and inspire action.

 Try new marketing campaigns and strategies this holiday season.

 Whether creating a new campaign or revisiting a tried and true tactic, “trust” is incredibly important right now.

 How a brand talks and behaves, regardless of company size, will be remembered by customers.

 Think about how to build trust while increasing revenue as Small Business Saturday® approaches.

 — Jon Schneider, Recruiterie

-Use these tips to start preparing for Small Business Saturday® 2020
+Use these tips to start preparing for Small Business Saturday® in the new year

 May your Small Business Saturday® yield you, and local businesses, much success!